 Conflict of Interest: An action that could be expected to have a financial impact on the official, his or her business, or the person's relative.
-See ORS 244.020 (1) ("actual conflict of interest") and ORS 244.020 (12) ("potential conflict of interest").
 Representatives only, House Rule 3.21 Announcement of Conflict of Interest.
 (1) When involved in a an actual or potential conflict of interest, as defined by ORS 244.20, a member shall announce, on the floor or in the committee meeting, the nature of the actual or potential conflict prior to voting on the issue giving rise to the conflict.
 (2) The member shall file in writing a statement of the nature of the actual or potential conflict with the Chief Clerk or the committee assistant by 5:00p.m. the next business day following the vote on the measure.

 Consent Calendar: In the House of Representatives, measures reported out of committee unanimously may be placed on the Consent Calendar at the recommendation of the committee.
 Such measures must be held at the Desk for two days prior to being scheduled for consideration.
-If four written objections are received, signed by members of the House, the measure is placed in its proper order on the daily calendar.
+If four written objections are received, signed by members of the House, the measure is placed in its proper order on the daily calendar; the Speaker also may remove a measure from the Consent Calendar.
 Measures scheduled on the Consent Calendar are not debatable.

-Constituent: A citizen residing within the district of a legislator or (other elected official).
+Constituent: A citizen residing within the district of a legislator (or other elected official).

-Constitutional Majority: The majority of the membership in the Oregon Legislative Assembly: 31 votes in the House of Representatives and 16 votes in the Senate.
-See Extraordinary Votes
+Constitutional Majority: A majority of the membership in the Oregon Legislative Assembly: 31 votes in the House of Representatives and 16 votes in the Senate.
+See extraordinary votes.